Our revised draft regional plan

 • Who is the Chair of the Environmental Advisory Group to the WRSE and what advice are they currently providing about ‘return of water to the environment’ ?

-Bessy Dooker asked over 1 year ago
+Bessy Dooker asked almost 2 years ago

 The current chair of the Environmental Advisory Group is our Organisational Director, Trevor Bishop.
 The Environmental Advisory Group is made up of a mixture of Environmental NGOs, regulators and water company environmental leads.
 The remit of the group is to review the WRSE methods relating to the environmental assessments, and the outcomes from this work which have fed into the draft regional plan.